Reach out to us to test drive the Platform.

 Click Copy and the suggested files will be copied to your project and automatically added to the matching input ports of your workflow.
 The files are mapped the following way.

-On the DRAFT Task page you will see two tabs: Set Input Data and Define App Settings as shown in the screenshot below.
-The Set Input Data tab is where you can enter the input files and reference files for your workflow.
+On the DRAFT Task page you will see two tabs: Task Inputs and Execution Settings as shown below.
+The Task Inputs tab is where you can enter the input files and reference files for your workflow.

 The only remaining files you need to select are FASTQ files.
-Click Pick file(s) and choose these files:
+Click Select file(s) and choose these files:

 The files will be batched by sample, meaning that files with the same Sample ID metadata field will be processed together in a separate task.
 In our case, the paired-end files we picked already had the Sample ID field set to the same value.

-After adding the two FASTQ files, we can start this execution by clicking Run.
+After adding the two FASTQ files, we can start this execution by clicking Run in the task page and then once again inside the popup to confirm.

 When you start the task, a new page opens displaying the task's properties.
 To see all the tasks that have run or are running in this project, click Back to tasks in the upper left corner.